warpdotdev/docs/features/launch-configurations.md

 ### Tabs

 Here's a sample configuration that shows how tabs are structured.

-- Use `title` field to set custom tab name
+- Use the `title` field to set a custom tab name
-- Use `color` field to set tab color
+- Use the `color` field to set the tab color

   - We currently support using the terminal colors (ANSI colors):